ADEFORGE/PhotoBooth/README.md

 ```

 #### Windows
-You can use a `.bat` script to automate launching PhotoBooth and ComfyUI:
+You can use a `.bat` script to automate launching PhotoBooth and ComfyUI (change the paths to your correct comfy and photobooth paths):

 ```bat
 @echo off